Coral: Modern corals

 The currently ubiquitous stony corals, Scleractinia, appeared in the Middle Triassic to fill the niche vacated by the extinct rugose and tabulate orders and is not closely related to the earlier forms.
-Unlike the corals prevalent before the Permian extinction, which formed skeletons of a form of calcium carbonate known as calcite, modern stony corals form skeletons composed of the aragonite.
+Unlike the corals prevalent before the Permian extinction, which formed skeletons of a form of calcium carbonate known as calcite, modern stony corals form skeletons composed of aragonite.
 Their fossils are found in small numbers in rocks from the Triassic period, and become common in the Jurassic and later periods.
 Although they are geologically younger than the tabulate and rugose corals, the aragonite of their skeletons is less readily preserved, and their fossil record is accordingly less complete.

 Status

 Threats

 A healthy coral reef has a striking level of biodiversity in many forms of marine life.

 Coral reefs are under stress around the world.
 In particular, coral mining, agricultural and urban runoff, pollution (organic and inorganic), overfishing, blast fishing, disease, and the digging of canals and access into islands and bays are localized threats to coral ecosystems.
 Broader threats are sea temperature rise, sea level rise and pH changes from ocean acidification, all associated with greenhouse gas emissions.
 In 1998, 16% of the world's reefs died as a result of increased water temperature.

 Approximately 10% of the world's coral reefs are dead.
 About 60% of the world's reefs are at risk due to human-related activities.
 The threat to reef health is particularly strong in Southeast Asia, where 80% of reefs are endangered.
 Over 50% of the world's coral reefs may be destroyed by 2030; as a result, most nations protect them through environmental laws.

 In the Caribbean and tropical Pacific, direct contact between ~40–70% of common seaweeds and coral causes bleaching and death to the coral via transfer of lipid-soluble metabolites.
 Seaweed and algae proliferate given adequate nutrients and limited grazing by herbivores such as parrotfish.

 Water temperature changes of more than 1–2 C-change or salinity changes can kill some species of coral.
 Under such environmental stresses, corals expel their Symbiodinium; without them, coral tissues reveal the white of their skeletons, an event known as coral bleaching.

 Submarine springs found along the coast of Mexico's Yucatán Peninsula produce water with a naturally low pH (relatively high acidity) providing conditions similar to those expected to become widespread as the oceans absorb carbon dioxide.
 Surveys discovered multiple species of live coral that appeared to tolerate the acidity.
 The colonies were small and patchily distributed and had not formed structurally complex reefs such as those that compose the nearby Mesoamerican Barrier Reef System.